 “…but for my own part, if a book is well written, I always find it too short.”

 The stacks of Agatha Christie books always remained at least a foot high for months.
 I would finish two to three a week.
 Now, I had opinions and tastes in literature.
 My loyalty remained strong for the Queen of Mystery, but my friendship with books required more.
 I dove into Jane Austen and the Brontë sisters, reading practically everything they wrote.
 Charles Dickens opened a whole new world.
 My hands almost never lost contact with The Count of Monte Cristo and Rebecca.
 I was hungry.
 I was happy.

 Before I knew it, I had a circle of deep friends.
 Some made me laugh, others were excellent at giving me advice.
 Most importantly, each one retained the genuine essence of the pleasant hours we had spent together.

 It is often said that who you spend your time with always influences you.
-My friendship with books has given me empathy; each time I close the cover after the last word, I treasure how each book gives me esteem for knowledge and for the value of people.
+My friendship with books has given me empathy; I treasure how each book gives me esteem for knowledge and for the value of people.
 Books may not have transformed me into an effusive conversationalist, but they have changed me for the better.

 This piece has been published in Teen Ink’s monthly print magazine.